The Facts (Seattle): Founder

 Fitzgerald Redd Beaver (1922-1992) was born January 18, 1922, in Martinsville, Virginia.
 Beaver graduated from high school in his home town of Martinsville, Virginia.
 He then went on to enroll and attend at North Carolina A&T College, but dropped out before graduating.
 Fitz had several jobs before coming to the Northwest including: a civilian employee for the U.S. Army, a railroad porter, and working at a radio station.
 His career at the radio station sparked his passion, spending the rest of his life in public relations and journalism.
 Quite successful in his career on the radio he became known as "Eager Beaver" on his radio show.
 Taking this fame he moved to manage a black owned radio station in the Northwest.
 Staying a short while, then founded "The Facts".
 Fitz continued to better his community throughout his life as the president of the Boys and Girls Club, creating a primarily African American golf club, and worked with the government on minority recruitings.

-Relation to Community Involvement Commission

-"The Facts" is an avenue in which information can be illustrated, however, the Community Involvement Commission is a designed platform for sources to provide immediate services.
-The main focus for the commission is as Seattle becomes more developed, the city needs to expand their public discourse and ensure that specific demographic groups are represented in the city's council.
-As well as that any barriers that restrict individuals from involvement are immediately disrupted or eliminated.
-"The Facts" is an option for those in the City of Seattle to investigate how changes can be performed, meanwhile, highlight necessary needs that need to be addressed or investigated further.
-In relation to how "The Facts" corresponds with the principles of the Community Involvement Commission is rather implicit.
-"The Facts" is a newspaper that focuses on the African-American demographic and how this specific demographic can be an impact towards development in the City of Seattle.